harrisonlab/phytophthora/pathogen/orthology/Pcac_Pinf_Ppar_Pcap_Psoj_RxLR.md

   cat $GoodProts | grep '>' |  wc -l
 ```

-This identified that 32 of 1701 RxLRs in the analysis carried X's in their amino
+This identified that 2 of 1417 RxLRs in the analysis carried X's in their amino
-acid sequence
+acid sequence.
+These were: Pcac|g10538.t1 and Pcap|502865

 ### 6.2.a ) P. cactotum unique gene families